 (b) if the resolution is to be decided by a postal ballot, 21 days before the day on or before which the ballot papers must be returned by members voting in the ballot.

-(5) The appropriate Registrar may exempt the State co-operative or foreign co-operative from complying with this section.
+(5) The appropriate Registrar may exempt the State co-operative or participating co-operative from complying with this section.

 (6) The appropriate Registrar may grant an exemption, or approve a disclosure statement, subject to any conditions the Registrar considers appropriate.

+[Section 392 amended by No. 7 of 2016 s.
+147.]

 393. Making an application

-(1) An application for approval of a merger or transfer of engagements under this Division must be made to the State Registrar and, if the merger or transfer affects a participating co-operative, to the Registrar for the participating State concerned in the way and form required by the Registrar concerned.
+(1) An application for approval of a merger or transfer of engagements under this Division must be made to the State Registrar and, if the merger or transfer affects a participating co-operative, to the participating Registrar in the way and form required by the Registrar concerned.

 (2) An application for approval of a merger must be accompanied by —